abostroem/2015-01-03-aas/blog_post/swc_aas_notes.md

 3 instructors (in addition to myself) - Matt Davis, Erik Bray, and Phil Rosenfield.
 We also had Pauline Barmby volunteer as a helper.

-Pre-Workshop Meetings
+# Pre-Workshop Meetings

 We started meeting at the beginning of October.
 Our first meeting was attended by only instructors.
 Despite a laughable number of technical difficulties we were able to decide on our curriculum, schedule, and who was teaching what.
-We held 2 other shorter meetings which included helpers to work out logistics and answer any questions (mostly mine).
+We held two other shorter meetings which included helpers to work out logistics and answer any questions (mostly mine).
 It was really nice to see everyone's face prior to the meeting.
 Additionally, we decided to meet the night before the workshop for a little more face time.
 I also set up an etherpad